iamcal/lib_timezones/README.md

     date_default_timezone_set($id);

+## Using this in JavaScript

+The JavaScript version of this data is available in `lib_timezones.js`, which also exports a global function called `timezones_list()` in the same format.

+Detecting the actual timezone (rather than just the current offset from GMT) is a pain in JavaScript.
+The JS library contains a function (`timezones_guess()`) that returns a best guess at the local timezone, as a `zone.tab` identifier.

 ## Using this in other languages

 While the main library is written in PHP, exporting it in a format usable in other languages